-The bighorn sheep is a medium-sized, largely brownish bovid with a white rump patch, muzzle, center, and rear portion of the legs.
-The tail is blackish-brown on the exposed surface.
-The hooves are equipped with a rubberlike pad that facilitates negotiating rocky terrain.
-The ears are relatively small and somewhat pointed.
-Both sexes are equipped with horns; those of males are massive and spiral outward, whereas those of females are relatively thin, recurved, and mostly directed upward and posteriorly.
+The bighorn sheep is a medium-sized, predominantly brownish bovid with a white rump patch, muzzle, center, and rear portion of the legs.
+The tail is blackish-brown on the exposed surface, and the hooves have a rubber-like pad that facilitates negotiating rocky terrain.
+The ears are small and pointed.
+Both sexes are equipped with horns; the male horns are massive and spiral outward, whereas those of females are relatively thin, recurved, and primarily directed upward and posteriorly.
 Horn growth reflects nutritional status.

-Bighorn sheep are capable of moving with speed and agility through the precipitous terrain in which they live.
-Except immediately before and during the rut, they associate in groups consisting either of three-year-old males or older or of adult females and immatures of both sexes.
+Bighorn sheep can move with speed and agility through the steep terrain they live in.
+Except immediately before and during the rut, they associate in groups consisting either of three-year-old males or older adult females and immatures of both sexes.
 Strong dominance relationships are maintained in groups of males but are weaker in groups of females and immatures.
-Among males, horn size, body size, and fighting ability determine social status, but among females characteristics that determine status are less obvious.
+Among males, horn size, body size, and fighting ability determine social status, but among females, characteristics that determine class are less noticeable.

 Photo by Nick Myatt, ODFW